-Contact the AdventHealth Orlando IRB at 407-200-2677 or AH.IRB.General@adventhealth.com.
-If you wish to have a written determination, submit a request via www.IRBNet.org.
+Submit a request in the IRB electronic submission system, utilizing "1B Form: Determination of QIQA vs Research."
+For help with this process, contact the AdventHealth IRB at 407-200-2677 or or orl.irb.general@adventhealth.com.
 If you do not seek written determination from the IRB based on this guidance, it is important that you maintain documentation of your own determination that the project is solely QI/QA.